-- (a) Advisory opinions shall be dated and indexed by subject matter. - (b) Opinions shall be numbered sequentially.
+Advisory opinions shall be dated and indexed by subject matter and shall be numbered sequentially.
 The first two digits of the advisory opinion shall be the last two digits of the year in which the opinion was rendered.
-Following the year shall be a dash and the number of the opinion. - (7) Verbal, Telephone or Other Informal Advice.
+Following the year shall be a dash and the number of the opinion.

 The process described in the preceding provisions of Rule 1S-2.010, F.A.C., is the only process by which the Division of Elections is authorized to provide advisory opinions pursuant to Section 106.23(2), F.S.
 Other telephone, verbal or written advice does not constitute an advisory opinion rendered pursuant to that law.

-- (1) Prerequisites for Mail Ballot Elections.
-An election may be conducted by mail ballot if: - (a) The election is a referendum election at which all or a portion of the qualified electors of one of the following subdivisions of government are the only electors eligible to vote: - 1.
-Counties; - 2.
-Cities; - 3.
+Mail Ballot Elections - An election may be conducted by mail ballot if:

+(a) The election is a referendum election at which all or a portion of the qualified electors of one of the following subdivisions of government are the only electors eligible to vote:

+- 1. Counties: - 2.
+Cities: - 3.
 School districts covering no more than one county; or - 4.
 Special districts; - (b) The governing body responsible for calling the election and the supervisor of elections responsible for the conduct of the election authorize the use of mail ballots for the election; - (c) The Secretary of State approves a written plan for the conduct of the election submitted by the supervisor of elections; and - (d) In addition, an annexation referendum which includes only qualified electors of one county may also be voted on by mail ballot election.

-- (2) Limitations on Mail Ballot Elections.
-The following elections may not be conducted by mail ballot: - (a) An election at which any candidate is nominated, elected, retained, or recalled; or - (b) An election held on the same date as another election, other than a mail ballot election, in which the qualified electors of that political subdivision are eligible to cast ballots. - (3) Responsibility for Mail Ballot Elections.
+The following elections may not be conducted by mail ballot:

+- (a) An election at which any candidate is nominated, elected, retained, or recalled; or - (b) An election held on the same date as another election, other than a mail ballot election, in which the qualified electors of that political subdivision are eligible to cast ballots.

 The supervisor of elections shall be responsible for the conduct of any election held under the Mail Ballot Election Act.

-- (4) Written Election Plan.
-The written election plan submitted by the supervisor of elections to the Secretary of State must include: - (a) The name of the governing body responsible for calling the election; - (b) The name of the election administrator for the governing body; - (c) The type of election; - (d) A timetable for the election which includes, but is not limited to, the date of the election and the date the ballots will be mailed to the electors; and - (e) The locations other than the office of the supervisor of elections, if any, where ballots may be deposited.
+The written election plan submitted by the supervisor of elections to the Secretary of State must include:

+- (a) The name of the governing body responsible for calling the election; - (b) The name of the election administrator for the governing body; - (c) The type of election;

+- (d) A timetable for the election which includes, but is not limited to, the date of the election and the date the ballots will be mailed to the electors; and - (e) The locations other than the office of the supervisor of elections, if any, where ballots may be deposited.